Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-python.md

     return 'Error retrieving token: {0} - {1}'.format(r.status_code, r.text)
 ```

 > **Note** The response provides more information than just the access token.
-For example, your app can get a refresh token to request new access tokens without having the user explicitly sign-in to Azure again.
+For example, your app can get a refresh token to request new access tokens without having the user explicitly sign in again.

 <a name="request"></a>
 ## Use the access token in a request to the Microsoft Graph API